Derivative expansion for computing critical exponents of O(N) symmetric models at NNLO

 One may also turn to a similar, yet different approach to improve exponent predictions in the derivative expansion.
 Several series acceleration methods exist and are used successfully to accurately compute the limit of a slowly converging sequence.
 One of the most robust of these algorithms is Wynn's epsilon algorithm \cite{wynn1,wynn2}.
 It is already applicable if one only has the first three elements $a_1,a_2,a_3$ of a sequence $(a_n)$.
 In that case, the third element is improved as

 Given the critical exponent $X$, this means, that the improved prediction of the DE is

 The formula is even simpler for the anomalous dimension as the LPA prediction for it is zero.
-The only exception we cannot apply it accurately is the $\omega$ exponent in the $O(3)$ and $O(4)$ case (for this works prediction on those exponents see Tab.~\ref{tab:on-data}).
-In those instances $\omega$ increase monotonically in successive orders of the DE rather than alternating around the exact prediction, there we simply cite our NNLO prediction as final results in Tab.~\ref{tab:on-refsum}.
+We employ Wynn's algorithm when it works the best, i.e.~with alternating sequences.
+The ERG predictions for the $O(N)$ critical exponents at different orders of the DE show that while the predictions for $\nu$ and $\eta$ do show an alternating behavior, this is not always the case for $\omega$.
+Among the exponents we have computed this is the case for $\omega$ corresponding to the $O(2),O(3)$ and $O(4)$ symmetric models.
+In those instances we did not apply Wynn's $\epsilon$ algorithm, and only cited our NNLO predictions as our final value for $\omega$ for the $O(2),O(3)$ and $O(4)$ symmetric models.

-In principle we use this method to accurately extrapolate to higher orders of the DE.
-This should reduce the uncertainty originating from the choice of the regulator, because with decreasing the truncation of the functional space of $\Gamma_k$ has to decrease the dependence of physical predictions on the regulator.
+We use this method to accurately extrapolate to higher orders of the DE and thus obtain more precise predictions, since the functional space of $\Gamma_k$ is less truncated at higher orders of the DE.
 An other systematic source of error is that of the DE itself.
 If one insists on using Wynn's epsilon algorithm, then it is necessary to compute the $N^{3}LO$ prediction of the DE in order to give a conservative estimate on this error.
-Here, we keep the regulator uncertainty of the NNLO predictions fixed in an attempt to overestimate the total uncertainty of the improved prediction including that of the DE itself.
+In order to still give reliable predictions, we use the well-grounded error estimate for the DE proposed in Ref.~\cite{full-on} detailed in App.~\ref{app:error-estimate}.